zvit/Google-Search-To-Web/README.md

 This script runs on Google search pages and modifies the URL to include helpful parameters:

-1. When you search on Google, it automatically redirects to the dedicated "Web" tab results with 50 results per page, bypassing the cluttered default view filled with AI summaries, ads, and distractions
+1. When you search on Google, it automatically redirects to the dedicated "Web" tab results with a configurable number of results per page (default 50), bypassing the cluttered default view filled with AI summaries, ads, and distractions
 2. If you manually click on "All", "Images", "Videos", or other tabs, the script detects this and respects your choice
 3. The script adds convenient buttons below the search tabs for quickly searching your query on Reddit, StackOverflow, and GitHub (with proper spacing from the top navigation)
 4. The script works in the background without requiring any user interaction